rebelsky/sams-assorted-musings-reflections/failing-to-rant-2019-07-23.md

 to post the slide decks [2] from public talks.
 However, an email to an administrator revealed their reasons for delaying publication until the fall.
-I still think slide decks from public talks should be public immediately after the talk [3], but what do I know.
+I still think slide decks from public talks should be distributed immediately after the talk [3], but what do I know.
 In any case, I'll leave the detailed rant until the fall, and I hope not to have to write it.

-I remain frustrated by long-standing issues, particularly related to Web governance and privacy of P-Card data, but I've seen enough indication of forward progress that I consider it appropriate to wait a bit longer before I rant about those issues again.
+I remain frustrated by some long-standing issues, particularly related to Web governance and privacy of P-Card data.
+Nonetheless, I've seen enough indication of progress that I consider it appropriate to wait a bit longer before I rant about those issues again.
 And, in at least one case, it feels like folks are listening to my suggestions [4].

-I'm even holding off on critiquing the total failure of shared governance represented by the new computer equipment replacement policy [5] because it sounds like our new Dean is on top of it.
-That is, she seems to understand that there were issues in the process and she seems to be willing to address them.
+I'm even holding off on critiquing the total failure of shared governance represented by the new computer equipment replacement policy [5].
+Why?
+Because it sounds like our new Dean is on top of it.
+That is, she seems to understand that there were issues in the process, and she seems to be willing to address them.
 I should give her the opportunity [6].
-As importantly, at first glance the corresponding new software policy seems to have incorporated some shared governance.
+As importantly, at first glance, the corresponding new software policy seems to have incorporated some shared governance.

-But don't worry; I'll find something appropriate to rant about.
+But don't worry; I'll find something appropriate to rant about [7].
 And I hope that, when I do, you find that it's worth the wait.

 ---